 “I would just say, ‘eh.’
-They should actually be excited about getting pie,” offers Jasmine.
+They should actually be excited about getting pie,” offers one of our kids.

 What’s the difference between a change of plans for dessert or getting left behind/alone?

 “On a scale from 1 to 10 on being scared I’d be a zero for getting pie instead of ice cream.
-I’d be a 10 if I got left behind though,” states Jasmine.
+I’d be a 10 if I got left behind though,” states one of our children.

 Fear.
-Anixiety.
+Anxiety.
 Stress.
 All of those feelings can make people do strange things that they normally would not do under normal circumstances.
 How do you act when you get stressed?

-“I go all, Whaaaa!” exclaimed Jasmine with crazy whiny faces.
+“I go all, Whaaaa!” exclaimed one child with crazy whiny faces.

 “If I’m not stressed, I’m all like whatever and just do the new plan.
-If I’m stressed, I act a lot different,” thought Matthew out loud.
+If I’m stressed, I act a lot different,” thought another child out loud.

-In fact just a few weeks ago Matthew had to cope with stress and a meltdown.
+In fact just a few weeks ago one of our kids had to cope with stress and a meltdown.
 Someone had bought our kids McDonalds for dinner.
 Now you have to understand that given the size of our family and the fact that we strive to eat healthy, our family probably has McDonalds two or three times a year.
 This is a HUGE treat for our kids.
 There were six hamburgers given to our kids.
 They all quickly and ferociously attacked their first burger and pile of fries.
 Dalton declared that he didn’t want an extra burger which meant there were two extra burgers for three kids.
 All of the kids were ecstatic about the chance for a second burger but super stressed that they might not get it if the others kids got to them first.
-Matthew could see that he wouldn’t finish his food before the others and made a quick snatch of one of the burgers.
-I (Darren) asked that he split the burger fairly with everyone but he was so hyped up that he couldn’t think and began to get angry and yell.
-Long story short, it took him an hour to calm down and be able to think that it was wrong to take the burger for himself.
+One child could see that they wouldn’t finish their food before the others and made a quick snatch of one of the burgers.
+I (Darren) asked that the child split the burger fairly with everyone, but the child was so hyped up that they couldn’t think and began to get angry and yell.
+Long story short, it took the child an hour to calm down and be able to think that it was wrong to take the burger for themself.

 Does that sound like a weird thing to get angry about?
 Well, we all do this to an extent when we’re stressed out.
 Margie and I admitted that there were times that we expected plans to go a certain way.
 However, when something makes us stressed and plans changed, that’s when we tend to start yelling over something little.